 Send Out a Demand for Policy Limits and Request Proof

-The second thing to know is that you need to request permission to accept the policy limits from your own insurance company if you wish to make a claim for uninsured motorist benefits.
-In our own auto policy, there is a clause that requires you to get their permission before settling the claim.
-This is because if they pay your claim too, they have a right to seek reimbursement from the driver if he has sufficient assets to go after.
-If you settle with that driver, you have settled their rights too.
+The second thing to know is that you need to request permission to accept the policy limits from your insurance company if you wish to claim uninsured motorist benefits.
+In our auto policy, a clause requires you to get their permission before settling the claim.
+This is because if they pay your claim, they have a right to seek reimbursement from the driver if he has sufficient assets to go after.
+If you settle with that driver, you have settled their rights, too.
 This could void coverage.
 Thus, you would be wise to discuss your case and enlist the assistance of a qualified car accident attorney before attempting to make a demand.

 Suing the Driver

 If the driver and the insurance company will not disclose the policy limits, then the only way to find out what his limits are in Texas is to sue the guy.
-Once you file a lawsuit, your attorney can take sworn depositions as well as send out written interrogatories (questions) that the other driver must answer under oath.
-This is the most reliable way to find out the other driver’s limits without waiving any of your rights.
+Once you file a lawsuit, your attorney can take sworn depositions and send out written interrogatories (questions) that the other driver must answer under oath.
+This is the most reliable way to determine the other driver’s limits without waiving your rights.

 Hire a Service

-The last option you have if you do not want to file a lawsuit without knowing the limits is to hire an investigation service that researches auto insurance policy limits.
-There are a few companies with the ability to research insurance policies and/or limits.
-The costs range from $300-500 depending upon the company and they may or may not be able to find a policy and/or the limits.
-If you chose to go this route, be sure you are hiring a company that only does this through legal channels and ask what happens to your fee if they find nothing.
-Some will waive their fee if they find nothing, others will not.
+The last option you have, if you do not want to file a lawsuit without knowing the limits, is to hire an investigation service that researches auto insurance policy limits.
+A few companies can research insurance policies and/or limits.
+The costs range from $300-500 depending on the company, and they may or may not be able to find a policy and/or limits.
+If you choose to go this route, be sure you are hiring a company that only does this through legal channels and ask what happens to your fee if they find nothing.
+Some will waive their fee if they find nothing; others will not.

 Conclusion